shimiuh/shimiuh-casestudy/readme.md

-Welcome to the BigSpring Case-Study!
+Welcome to the A Case-Study!

-This project is designed to serve as a representative model of the end-to-end engineering process that we follow at BigSpring.
+This project is designed to serve as a representative model of the end-to-end engineering process for an intervew.

 The project has the following phases: